“Where Stars Land” was by far one of the most interesting concepts of kdramas in 2018.

 I heard people say that the drama was cut down from 20 to 16 episodes but I tried searching around and couldn’t find an actual Korean source to back this up!

 There are so many parts of the plot that were left unexplained, let me take you through each one of them, but we ended up with whatever that ending was.

 The powerful arm and leg

-We never understood why the prostatic arm and leg he had on had such amazing powers and we never understood why they were made to be so darn powerful, why didn’t the person who made this, Mr. Jang tone it down a bit?
+We never understood why the prostatic arm and leg he had on had such amazing powers, why they were made to be so darn powerful, why didn’t the person who made this, Mr. Jang tone it down a bit?